-La Petite Baleen has been teaching young children to swim for 37 years.
-We're well known for our unique child-development approach to swimming.
-Owners, Irene Madrid and John Kolbisen have backgrounds in education as lifetime credentialed school teachers.
+La Petite Baleen has been teaching young children to swim for over 40 years.
+We’re well known for our unique child-development approach to swimming.
+Co-founders, Irene Madrid and John Kolbisen have backgrounds in education as lifetime credentialed school teachers.
 Hence, our innovative aquatic classroom is geared toward creating an individualized learning experience for each child.

 Among other things, LPB is one of the first programs to use fins and goggles as learning tools.
 We revolutionized once-a-week, year-round, group swimming lessons, now considered mainstream in the learn-to-swim industry.
 It’s not ironic that our flagship location in Half Moon Bay is just down the street from Maverick’s surf break….we’re definitely considered “mavericks” in the swimming world!

 Here are some other child-development activities we do in our lessons, and why we do them:

 - Motor Boat: Provides vestibular feedback to the brain, promoting self control (waiting your turn) and the ability to fall from a higher height without panicking.

 - Magic Carpet: Tummy time strengthens the neck and back muscles as well as social skill development.